grea09/color/doc/heart.md

 ![Evolution of the quality with computation time.](graphics/quality-speed.svg){#fig:quality}

 @Fig:quality shows how the quality is affected by the abstraction in partial plans.
 The tests are made using our example domain (see @lst:domain).
 The quality is measured by counting the number of providing fluents in the plan $\left| \bigcup_{a \in S_\pi} \mathit{eff}(a) \right|$.
 This metric is actually used to approximate the probability of a goal given observations in intent recognition ($P(G|O)$ with noisy observations, see [@sohrabi_plan_2016]).
 The percentages are relative to the total number of unique fluents of the complete solution.
 These results show that in some cases it may be more interesting to plan in a leveled fashion to solve HTN problems.
 For the first cycle of level $3$, the quality of the abstract plan is already of $60\%$.
 This is the quality of the exploitation of the plan *before any planning*.
-With almost three quarters of the final quality and less than half of the complete computation time, the result of the first cycle is a good quality/time compromise.
+With almost three-quarters of the final quality and less than half of the complete computation time, the result of the first cycle is a good quality/time compromise.

 ![Impact of domain shape on the computation time by levels.
 The scale of the vertical axis is logarithmic.
 Equations are the definition of the trend curves.](graphics/level-spread.svg){#fig:width}